3.1 Program Regulations

 The undergraduate programs of the University are divided into the following categories:

 Honours programs require a minimum of 20.0 credits.
 Honours programs are usually completed in four years (assuming 2.5 credits per term of study).
-Honours programs demand a higher academic standard than General and Major programs.
+Honours programs demand a higher academic standard than non-honours programs.

-General programs require 15.0 credits.
-General programs are usually completed in three years (assuming 2.5 credits per term of study).
+Non-honours programs requiring 15.0 credits, and usually completed in three years (assuming 2.5 credits per term of study).

 Engineering and Design programs